ubaldot/defrecs/README.md

 ## Interrupts
 They are always deferred and they publish their own signals.
+The ISR are defined in Core/Src/stm32fxx_it.c and, as you can see from the example, they have all the same structure:
+1. Release a semaphore to wake up a task
+2. Ask for a context switch in case the woken up task has higher priority than the current task.

 ## Application setup
 This is where you shape your application.